Python venv Installation¶

 Many Python modules are now shipped with pre-compiled binaries, but some still

 require compilation during installation.
-Library for parsing YAML documents
+The library for parsing YAML documents

-libyaml-dev), and library for to talking to PostgreSQL database (
+libyaml-dev), and the library for to talking to a PostgreSQL database (

 apt-get install -y \ build-essential \ python3-dev \ python3-pip \ python3-venv \ libyaml-dev \ libpq-dev

 Those can be installed in binary form, however it is possible that binary

 versions of those libraries are incompatible with each other as they might ship